Hearthpebble/hp-redux/CONTRIBUTING.md

   * Ensure there are no lint errors.
 If there are lint errors that aren't appropriate open a new issue.
 6. Push your branch to your fork
 7. Open a pull request
   * Each pull request should only handle one issue.
-If you want to solve multiple issues than open multiple pull requests with a different branch for each
+If you want to solve multiple issues then open one pull request per issue